Soccer Penalty Kick

-A penalty kick is awarded when a defending team commits a foul inside their own penalty area.
+A penalty kick, also known as a penalty or PK, is awarded when a defending team commits a foul inside their own penalty area.
 The official will signify a penalty kick by blowing their whistle and pointing to the penalty spot.
 During the kick, the goalkeeper and kick taker (anyone on the fouled team who was on the pitch when the foul was committed) are the only ones allowed in the penalty box.

 The remaining players must stand outside the penalty box and cannot enter the box until the kick is taken, or the penalty kick will be redone.
 The ball will be placed on the penalty spot and the goalkeeper will stand on their goal line.
-Once the kicker has addressed the ball with a kick, the goalkeeper may move off their line and the other players may enter the penalty area with play resuming.
+Once the kicker has made contact with the ball, the goalkeeper may move off their line and the other players may enter the penalty area with play resuming.

-The penalty spot is the literal spot in the penalty area where the ball is placed for a penalty kick.
-The penalty spot is a white circle located 12 yards from goal and in line with the center of the goal.
-The penalty spot is where the ball is placed prior to a penalty kick.
+The penalty spot, also known as the penalty mark, is the literal spot in the penalty area where the ball is placed for a penalty kick.
+The penalty spot is a white circle and it is located 12 yards (11 meters) from the goal line and is in the center of that space.